retrogrand/LogosOS/README.md

 ## 📖 Status

-CORAL is a speculative but implementable architecture currently under prototyping in the MISO 3 system.
+CORAL is a speculative but implementable architecture currently under prototyping in the Miso3 system.
 It integrates seamlessly with ICARUS memory, RPL ethics, and the broader LogosOS cognitive metaphysics.

 ---